bungle/lua-resty-route/README.md

 middleware that already did run, and yielded.
 But we will call them in reverse order:

-1. middleware 1 runs
+1. middleware 1 runs and yields
-2. middleware 1 yields
 3. middleware 2 runs (and finishes)
-4. middleware 3 runs
+4. middleware 3 runs and yields
-5. middleware 3 yields
 6. router runs
 7. middleware 3 resumes
 8. middleware 1 resumes